pinax-network/antelope-transactions-api/README.md

 ## Requirements

 - [ClickHouse](clickhouse.com/), databases should follow a `{chain}_transactions_{version}` naming scheme.
 Database tables can be setup using the [`schema.sql`](./schema.sql) definitions created by the [`create_schema.sh`](./create_schema.sh) script.
 - A [Substream sink](https://substreams.streamingfast.io/reference-and-specs/glossary#sink) for loading data into ClickHouse.
 We recommend [Substreams Sink ClickHouse](https://github.com/pinax-network/substreams-sink-clickhouse/) or [Substreams Sink SQL](https://github.com/pinax-network/substreams-sink-sql).
 You should use the generated [`protobuf` files](static/@typespec/protobuf) to build your substream.
-This Transactions API makes use of the [`substreams-raw-blocks`](https://github.com/pinax-network/substreams-raw-blocks/) Antelope substream.
+This Transactions API makes use of the [`antelope-transactions-substreams`](https://github.com/pinax-network/antelope-transactions-substreams/).

 ### API stack architecture